Aap Ki Khatir (1980 film)

-Aap Ki Khatir is a 1980 Pakistani film it was written by Haroon Pasha and directed by Zeenat it was produced by Javed Iqbal and Pervaiz Iqbal.
+Aap Ki Khatir is a 1980 Pakistani film directed by Zeenat, written by Haroon Pasha, and produced by Javed Iqbal and Pervaiz Iqbal.
 It stars Rani Begum, Shahid, Rahat Kazmi and Bindiya in leading roles.

 Synposis

-The story is about Seema (Rani) from a wealthy family falls in love with Shakeel (Shahid) her friend from College.
+The story is about Seema (Rani) from a wealthy family who falls in love with Shakeel (Shahid), her friend from college.
 But due to some problems they don't get married.
 Later Anwar (Rahat) comes from London and falls in love with Seema.
-However Anwar falls ill and later he learns from the doctor that he has a heart problem which has no treatment despite everything Seema chooses to marry Anwar and remains loyal with him.
-Meanwhile, Shakeel heads to a forest mountain area and stays at a hotel there he befriends Bindia (Bindiya) a friendly girl.
+However Anwar falls ill and learns that he has an incurable heart problem.
+Despite everything, Seema chooses to marry Anwar and remains loyal to him.
+Meanwhile, Shakeel heads to a forest mountain area and stays at a hotel there he befriends Bindia (Bindiya), a friendly girl.
 She helps him move on.